opensupplyhub/open-supply-hub-api-examples/how_to/5_upload_guide.md

 | `parent_company` | String | Company with majority ownership of the facility |
 | `number_of_workers` | Integer or String | Number or range of workers (e.g., `"100"` or `"100-150"`) |

+## Examples

+To see example request body and response, visit the [API Endpoints Reference](https://opensupplyhub.org/api/docs/)

 ## Response

 The API returns details about the matched or created facility, including: